commitech/blackbird/docs/method.md

 `location` : String.

-Returns the list of available (released but not grabbed yet) duties on the parameter day
+Returns the list of free (released but not grabbed yet) duties on the parameter day

-### duty/get_available_duties
+### duty/get_free_duties

 No parameter.

-Returns the list of all available (released but not grabbed yet) duties.
+Returns the list of all free (released but not grabbed yet) duties.